Must every employee have a written contract of employment?

 What happens if employers fail to provide one?

 If an employer fails to provide a written statement of terms, an employee can complain to an Employment Tribunal.
-The Tribunal cannot make an award of compensation for the failure in its own right, but can if it is brought on the back of another claim.
+The Tribunal cannot make an award of compensation for the failure.

 Helping you with your Contracts of Employment issues